Read the Latest

 For more information about research, please call our main office at 412-692-6438.

 Chest wall deformities include a spectrum of disorders that range from severely sunken in to severely protruded and every degree in between.
 Some can be so subtle that the deformity is not noticeable right away and may not require surgical correction.
-Surgeons at Children’s Hospital of Pittsburgh of UPMC specializing in pediatric care provide the two leading procedures to correct chest wall deformities.
+Surgeons at UPMC Children's Hospital of Pittsburgh specializing in pediatric care provide the two leading procedures to correct chest wall deformities.

 Pectus Excavatum is a sunken or depressed condition of the sternum, which is the bone at the front of the rib cage.
 Although pectus excavatum is relatively common, it is not easily noticeable in milder cases.
 The deformity can cause physiological stress to internal organs.
 Often, the heart is compressed and the lungs have less space in which to ventilate.
 The heart is unable to fill completely because major veins can be kinked.
 Usually the patient has trouble breathing when physically active and has less stamina than other children.